We've analysed all the local government data to bring you the rundown on your local secondary schools.

-How does Phoenix High School perform on each of the areas inspected by Ofsted?
-As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.
+How does Canons High School perform on each of the areas inspected by Ofsted?
+A blank table indicates no recent inspections and as of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.

 |Personal development, behaviour and welfare|

-How have pupils at Phoenix High School done in their GCSEs and how does it compare to local authority and national averages?
+How have pupils at Canons High School done in their GCSEs and how does it compare to Local Authority and national averages?

-In 2015, the most recent results available, 34% of pupils at Phoenix High School gained at least 5 A* to C grade GCSES including English and Maths.
-Nationally 57.1% of pupils achieved this.
+In 2017, the most recent results available, 59% of pupils at Canons High School gained at least 5 A* to C or 9-4 grade GCSES including English and Maths at 9 to 4.
+Nationally 61.3% of pupils achieved this.

-What is the pupil:teacher ratio at Phoenix High School and how does it compare to the national average?
+What is the pupil:teacher ratio at Canons High School and how does it compare to the national average?

 How many teachers are there and what is the average wage?

 |No. of Teachers (FTE)||75|

 |Average Teacher Salary (GBP) - National||39,483|

 Figures below show what proportion of the half day sessions were missed by pupils and how this compares to the local and national averages.